Alexander Wuttke: Replicability crisis

 Thursday 10 September, 09:00-09:45

 Many research questions require code to be answered.
 Clear, understandable and maintainable code is key to reduce analysis errors and improve reproducibility.
 Jonas Hagenberg, AI consultant at Helmholtz, will give an overview which concepts work for data analysis scripts and share specific recommendations and examples for clean code that are applicable across scientific disciplines.
-The lecture introduces key strategies such as following a style guide, code reuse, unified project structures and code review.
+The lecture introduces key strategies such as following a style guide, code reuse, unified project structures and (automatic) code review.

 Tim Errington: Assessing research replicablity